lauraz-15/walk-active/README.md

 There is also an option to calculate BMR - daily calories needs based on individuals weight, height, age and gender.

-programme is deployed on Heroku which allows the programme to be accessible to anyone.
+Programme is deployed on Heroku which allows the programme to be accessible to anyone.

 Please Click [here](https://walk-active.herokuapp.com/) to access this project.